Isle of Wight Council

 Keynote speaker – Jeremy Indika: Founder of the 'Something to Say' movement, dedicated to breaking the silence surrounding child sexual abuse.

-In addition to hearing Jeremy speak, participants will have the opportunity to attend two workshops, which can be selected upon arrival.
+In addition to hearing Jeremy speak in the morning, participants will have the opportunity to attend two out of three afternoon workshops, which can be selected in advance of the event.

 Furthermore, there will be opportunities for networking with other safeguarding professionals.